compmem/smile/docs/install.rst

 ============================

 Getting ready to SMILE?
 Then you are in the right place.
-This guide will tell you how to install SMILE and the package that SMILE is dependant upon, Kivy!
+This guide will tell you how to install SMILE and the package that SMILE is dependent upon, Kivy!
 Scroll down to the appropriate operating system and follow the directions provided to install Kivy, SMILE, and any needed extra packages.